linphone-40685558/group3-coursework/usecases/usecase2.md

 ## Preconditions

-The system contains population data for all countries within continents.
+The system contains data for all countries within continents.

 ## Success End Condition

-A report listing countries by population in the selected continent is generated.
+A report listing countries information ordered by population in the selected continent is generated.

 ## Failed End Condition